Low-Altitude ISAC with Rotatable Active and Passive Arrays: Abstract

 \section{Abstract}

-This paper investigates a low-altitude integrated sensing and communication (ISAC) system that leverages cooperative rotatable active and passive arrays.
-We consider a downlink scenario where a base station (BS) with an active rotatable array serves multiple communication users and senses low-altitude targets, assisted by a rotatable reconfigurable intelligent surface (RIS).
-A rotation-aware geometry-based multipath model is developed to capture the impact of three-dimensional (3D) array orientations on both steering vectors and direction-dependent element gains.
-On this basis, we formulate a new optimization problem that maximizes the downlink sum rate subject to a transmit power budget, RIS unit-modulus constraints, mechanical rotation limits, and a sensing beampattern mean-squared-error (MSE) constraint.
-To address the resulting highly non-convex problem, we propose a penalty-based alternating-optimization (AO) framework that alternately updates the BS precoder, RIS phase shifts, and BS/RIS array rotation angles.
-The three blocks are efficiently handled via a convex optimization method based on quadratic-transform (QT) and majorization-minorization (MM), Riemannian conjugate gradient (RCG) on the unit-modulus manifold, and projected gradient descent (PGD) with Barzilai–Borwein step sizes, respectively.
-Numerical results in low-altitude geometries demonstrate that the proposed jointly rotatable BS–RIS architecture achieves significant sum-rate gains over fixed or partially rotatable baselines while guaranteeing sensing requirements, especially with directional antennas and in interference-limited regimes.
+This paper investigates a low-altitude integrated sensing and communication (ISAC) system that leverages cooperatively rotatable active and passive arrays.
+We consider a downlink scenario in which a base station (BS) equipped with a three-dimensional (3D) rotatable active array serves multiple users while sensing low-altitude targets in monostatic mode, assisted by a rotatable reconfigurable intelligent surface (RIS).
+To capture the impact of array orientations, we develop a rotation-aware geometry-based multipath model in which 3D rotations jointly affect the phases of the steering vector via rotated element coordinates, and the direction-dependent element and antenna radiation gains via a practical directivity model.
+On this basis, we formulate a joint design problem that maximizes a weighted-sum utility of the downlink sum rate and the sensing beampattern similarity, where the latter is quantified by a normalized mean-squared error (NMSE).
+We introduce a scaling parameter and update it in closed form once per outer alternating-optimization (AO) iteration.
+The resulting non-convex problem is tackled via an efficient AO framework that alternately updates the BS precoder, RIS phase shifts, and array rotation angles, using a quadratic transform and majorization-minimization-based closed-form updates, Riemannian conjugate gradient on the unit-modulus manifold, and projected gradient ascent under rotation box constraints, respectively.
+Numerical results demonstrate that the proposed jointly rotatable arrays at the BS and RIS achieve a favorable rate-sensing trade-off and performance gains compared with fixed or partially rotatable baselines.